 A new journal of Island Studies from a class of Master of Arts in Island Studies at UPEI, featuring a selection of writing and images that will transport you on a journey to the world’s islands, starting off at home port, here on Prince Edward Island.

-Each year, the Master of Arts in Island Studies (MAIS) students, as part of the requirements for IST 6040: Research Methods and Design for Island Studies, are tasked with writing and presenting their thesis research proposals.
+Each year, as part of the requirements for IST 6040: Research Methods and Design for Island Studies, our MAIS students are tasked with writing and presenting their thesis research proposals.
 These are the presentations from our 2014 cohort.

 ISLAND STUDIES | UNIVERSITY OF PRINCE EDWARD ISLAND